elrama-/VZcomp/README.md

 Quantu compiler based on Virtual-Z gates technique

 This software is licensed under the MIT License.
 See LICENSE.txt for full disclaimer.

+## Installation

+Since the code is still under development, installation is done in developer mode.
+To do so, clone this repository and (in its root) run:

+'''
+pip install -e